Dr. Riane Eisler on the Superhumanize podcast

 Riane Eisler was a featured guest on the Team Human podcast episode From Domination to Partnership, where she had the opportunity to talk about how our society can “...transcend the dominator model in economics, politics, and our personal interactions to find new ways to partner with one another, and everything.”
 Eisler provides a blueprint to “tell an integrated story to combat a regressive economic and social agenda.”

 Eisler helps us see how to transcend the dominator model in economics, politics, and our personal interactions to find new ways to partner with one another, and everything.
 How we can tell an integrated story to combat a regressive economic and social agenda?

 In his opening monologue, Rushkoff explores how intimacy and uncertainty help make podcasting a special and unique medium.
 He also looks at how robots are not doing a better job doing labor, but rather have become more efficient at hiding human labor.

 Awakening From The Trance Of Domination: Riane Eisler on the Mythic Masculine Podcast

 In this episode of the Mythic Masculine podcast, Ian MacKenzie interviews Dr. Riane Eisler about the foundations of her cultural transformation theory, along with her own childhood experience of fleeing Nazi Germany.

-They look at the limitations of language that have so far prevented the depth of cultural change we urgently need, and how sharing a new mythology of partnerism may yet regenerate a more humane and environmentally sustainable world.
-The episode touches on cultural evolution from a gender holistic perspective, Dominator versus Partnership models of society, interconnections and mutually supporting relationships, waking up from domination, the role of attractors in liminal times, and a partnerism alternative.
+They look at the limitations of language that have so far prevented the depth of cultural change we urgently need, and how sharing a new mythology of Partnerism may yet regenerate a more humane and environmentally sustainable world.
+The episode touches on cultural evolution from a gender holistic perspective, domination versus Partnership models of society, interconnections and mutually supporting relationships, waking up from domination, the role of attractors in liminal times, and a Partnerism alternative.

 The Chalice and the Blade: Our Past Our Future.
 Riane Eisler on the Breaking Down Patriarchy Podcast